10X Sale

 4. Visual Communication

 “A picture is worth a thousand words”.
-Visual aids such as animation, colour, illustration, graphs & charts, drawing, signs and logos immensely enhance written communication.
+Visual aids such as animation, color, illustration, graphs & charts, drawings, signs and logos immensely enhance written communication.
 Visual communication is also used in the right balance for making information sharing more effective and efficient.

 Communication is an art.
 The above are different methods of exchanging information to communicate.
 All the methods are used for specific expected outcomes and purpose of communication.